 What have you been working with during your PhD studies?

-How did you come up with idea of the cover page of your thesis?
+Can you tell us more about the cover page of your thesis?

-How did you end up doing PhD in the Larsson group?
+How did you end up doing PhD in the Bellodi group?

 What has been the most challenging aspect of your PhD?

 One of the main challenges was to begin my scientific career in a lab which was also just starting.
 We had to establish all the protocols, buy all the equipment and figure out how to do many things we have never done before.
 That was hard but I grew a lot while the lab was growing.